hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter1.md

 Thus it was that the students of the Academy kept others in the dark about their talents, be it many or few, until the start of the Quasar Trials.
 Speculation, though, was commonplace.

-“I find it best to focus on my own capabilities,” Irena continued.
-My own capabilities, my ass.
-Her entire shtick was to navigate minds, a task that was as far removed from focusing on herself alone as could be.
+“I find it best to focus on my own capabilities,” Irena continued_.
+My own capabilities, my ass._ Her entire shtick was to navigate minds, a task that was as far removed from focusing on herself alone as could be.
 “And especially for you, Yuna, it doesn’t matter what the others can or can’t do.”

 “I know that.
 But… still.
 Aren’t you the least bit curious?”